Hundertwasserhaus

-The Hundertwasserhaus ("Hundertwasser house") is an apartment house in Vienna, Austria, built after the idea and concept of Austrian artist Friedensreich Hundertwasser.
+The Hundertwasserhaus ("Hundertwasser house") is an apartment house in Vienna, Austria, completed in 1985, after the idea and concept of Austrian artist Friedensreich Hundertwasser.

 Outline

 This expressionist landmark of Vienna is located in the Landstraße district on the corner of Kegelgasse and Löwengasse (Kegel/Löwen street).
 The Hundertwasserhaus is one of Vienna's most visited buildings and has become part of Austria's cultural heritage.

 Hundertwasser and architecture

 Friedensreich Hundertwasser started out as a painter.
 Starting in the early 1950s, however, he increasingly became focused on architecture, writing and reading in public, advocating natural forms of decay.
 In 1972, he had his first architectural models made for the TV show Wünsch dir was ("Make a wish"), in order to demonstrate his ideas on forested roofs, "tree tenants" and the "window right" of every tenant to embellish the facade around his windows.
 In these models Hundertwasser also developed new architectural shapes, such as the "eye-slit" house and the "high-rise meadow house".

 In lectures at academies and before architectural associations, Hundertwasser elucidated his concerns regarding an architecture in harmony with nature and man.
 Bruno Kreisky, the federal chancellor at the time, suggested in a letter dated 30 November 1977 to Leopold Gratz, the mayor of Vienna, that Hundertwasser be given the opportunity to realize his ideas in the field of architecture by allowing him to build a housing project, whereupon Leopold Gratz, in a letter of 15 December 1977, invited Hundertwasser to create an apartment building according to his own ideas.

-To this end, architect Josef Krawina was invited to join the artist and to help him to put his ideas into practice.
+To this end, architect Josef Zhongli Krawina was invited to join the artist and to help him to put his ideas into practice.